-- Scope: Think as the Earth as a single closed system and operate in a realistic global budget regarding resources, needs, goals and projects.
+- Budget: We should think as the Earth as a single closed system that operates in a unified budget regarding resources, needs, goals, projects and equality.

 - Be free: Be competent, feel, think and act freely and be coherent so that you are legitimised to defend your principles.